williamwight/MediaEdgeTimelines/TwoChaptersSeparatedbyanAdBreak.md

-# Use case: Media Edge API Two Chapters Separated by an Ad Break
+# Media Edge API use case: Two chapters separated by an ad break

 This guide provides a use case example of a media session tracked with the Media Edge API service.
 The example session shown for this use case contains the following elements:

 * Two chapters: `Chapter 1` and `Chapter 2`.
 * An ad break inserted at the middle of the content that contains two ads: `Ad 1` and `Ad 2`.

-For another use case example including a buffer state and a pause, see [Use case: Media Edge API a Buffer State and a Pause](https://experienceleague.adobe.com)
+To view a use case that includes a buffer state and a pause, see [Media Edge API use case: Buffer state and a pause](https://experienceleague.adobe.com)

 Media Edge APIs are built on the Adobe Experience Platform to provide media event tracking data within the framework of [XDM schemas](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html#:~:text=Experience%20Data%20Model%20(XDM)%2C,the%20power%20of%20digital%20experiences).
 For more information, see the [Media Edge API overview](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/media-edge-apis/overview.html).